biocore/qiime/doc/scripts/make_rarefaction_averages.rst

 	**[REQUIRED]**

 	-m, `-`-map
-		name of mapping file [REQUIRED]
+		Name of mapping file [REQUIRED]
 	-r, `-`-rarefaction
-		name of rarefaction file, takes output from collate_alpha OR tab delimited data from a previous run of this script.
+		Name of rarefaction file, takes output from collate_alpha OR tab delimited data from a previous run of this script.
 If using raw data from a previous run, set -x flag.
 [REQUIRED]

 	**[OPTIONAL]**